anapsix/docker-nodejs/README.md

 > You should customize your _EXPOSE []_ according to `server.js`.
 > You can also add _ENTRYPOINT_, override _CMD_ and add dependencies as needed.

-To install additional packages, place one package name per line into `./deps.apk`.
+To install additional [AlpineLinux] packages, place one package name per line into `./deps.apk`.
 For custom actions, create deps.sh executable script.
+Both files are checked for in `latest` as well as `onbuild` images.
+The only difference, is that:
+- `latest` tries to resolve dependencies during `docker run`, before running `npm install && npm start` (assuming you did not override the `CMD`)
+- `onbuild` resolves dependencies during `docker build` and the only command executed during `docker run` is `npm start` (assuming you did not override the `CMD`)

 > For list of available packages see [http://pkgs.alpinelinux.org/packages](http://pkgs.alpinelinux.org/packages)